An Atom

 • The resulting closed‑shell configuration is especially stable, lowering the overall energy of the system.

 From a quantum‑mechanical perspective, the electron density cloud expands slightly outward.
-The extra electron’s probability distribution overlaps the existing 3p orbitals, smoothing the charge distribution and reducing the atom’s polarizability compared with a neutral chlorine atom.
+Now, the extra electron’s probability distribution overlaps the existing 3p orbitals, smoothing the charge distribution and reducing the atom’s polarizability compared with a neutral chlorine atom.
 This subtle reshaping of the wavefunction is what makes chloride a relatively inert spectator ion in many chemical contexts, yet a potent charge carrier in aqueous solutions.

 Why This Matters for Conductivity